izzo03/STM32-Signal-Generator/README.md

-# STM32-Signal-Generator
+# STM32-Function-Generator
-This project implements a **signal generator** based on an STM32 microcontroller (H7 series).
+This project implements a **function generator** based on an STM32 microcontroller (H7 series).
 It allows users to select both waveform type and output frequency using a rotary encoder, keypad, and UART interface.

 ## 🔧 Hardware Used